Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Oracle Complexity

-\begin{remark}[Statistical vs.\ Euclidean conditioning] Classical oracle-complexity results for first-order methods express the iteration count through the Euclidean (Hessian) condition number $\kappa_H:=\lambda_{\max}(H^\star)/\lambda_{\min}(H^\star)$ and the ambient dimension $d$.
-In \eqref{eq:oracle_calls}, these quantities are replaced by their statistical counterparts: the Fisher condition number $\kappa_F=\lambda_{\max}(F^\star)/\lambda_{\min}(F^\star)$ and the effective dimension $d_{\eff}(F^\star)$.
-The substitution is not cosmetic.
-A problem may be Euclidean-stiff ($\kappa_H\gg 1$) yet statistically well-conditioned ($\kappa_F=O(1)$) when curvature and Fisher information share the same eigenstructure, so that difficult curvature directions coincide with informative ones.
-Conversely, isotropic curvature ($\kappa_H=1$) does not guarantee favorable statistical complexity if information is anisotropic.
-The replacement of $(\kappa_H,d)$ by $(\kappa_F,d_{\eff})$ reflects the fact that, once noise geometry is identified, the fundamental bottleneck in stochastic optimization is statistical resolution, not algebraic curvature. \end{remark}
+\begin{remark}[Statistical vs.\ Euclidean conditioning] Classical oracle-complexity results use the Hessian condition number $\kappa_H$ and ambient dimension $d$; here they are replaced by the Fisher counterparts $\kappa_F$ and $d_{\eff}$.
+The substitution is not cosmetic: a problem may be Euclidean-stiff ($\kappa_H\gg 1$) yet statistically well-conditioned ($\kappa_F=O(1)$) when curvature and information share the same eigenstructure; conversely, isotropic curvature does not guarantee favorable statistical complexity. \end{remark}

 \begin{remark}[General losses / Godambe geometry] For general losses, replace $F^\star$ by $G^\star(\theta^\star)$ throughout and interpret the dual norm accordingly.
 The alignment condition \eqref{eq:complexity_noise} is then exactly the local conclusion of Theorem~\ref{thm:godambe-alignment}. \end{remark}